khuhrohumayun/Interview_Questions/readme.txt

 8. Swapping Variable Values Without an Intermediary Variable
 9. Introspection and Reflection
 10. Understanding Mixins in Object-Oriented Programming
-11. Exploring the "CheeseShop"
+11. Counting Vowels in a Given Word.
+12. Counting Consonants in a Given Word.
+13. Counting the number of accurances of a character in a String.